5 3 Yards To Feet

 Q1: What if I have a measurement in yards and inches?
 How do I convert that to feet?

 A1: First, convert the yards to feet using the method described above (1 yard = 3 feet).
-Then, convert the inches to feet (1 foot = 12 inches).
+Think about it: then, convert the inches to feet (1 foot = 12 inches).
 Finally, add the feet values together.

 Q2: Are there online converters for yards to feet?